pytek-io/rmy/docs/basics.rst

     if __name__ == "__main__":
         with rmy.create_sync_client("localhost", 8080) as client:
-            proxy_greeter: Greeter = client.fetch_remote_object()
+            proxy: Greeter = client.fetch_remote_object()
             while True:
                 print('Enter your name:')
                 name = input()
-                print(proxy_greeter.greet.eval(name))
+                print(proxy.greet.eval(name))

-The `proxy_greeter` object returned by `fetch_remote_object` is a `Greeter` object which can be used to invoke methods on the shared instance living in the server process.
-To be exposed a method needs to be decorated with the relevant decorator.
-In this case we used `remote_async_method` to expose an asynchronous method.
-The `eval` method is used to evaluate the result of the remote call synchronously since we used a synchronous client.
-An asynchronous client, returned by `create_async_client` will allow to invoke all methods asynchronously using `wait` method intead.
-Note that both `eval` and `wait` methods will automatically expose the same signature as the original method allowing linters to highlight any discrepancy.
+The `proxy` object returned by `fetch_remote_object` is a `Greeter` object which can be used to invoke methods on the shared instance that resides in the server process.
+Note that we did not invoke the method as usual, that is using `__call__` operator but using `eval` instead.
+To be accessible methods need to be decorated with the relevant decorators (eg: `remote_async_method`, `remote_sync_method`, `remote_async_generator`, etc).
+A decorated method can be invoked remotely either synchronously using `eval` method or asynchronously using `wait` method if we would use an asynchronous client using `create_async_client`.
+Note that both `eval` and `wait` methods will have the same signature as the original method allowing linters to highlight any issue.

 Exception handling
 ------------------

-RMY will always return remote call results or re-raise any exceptions locally if any.
+RMY will always return either remote call results or re-raise exceptions locally if any.
 For example if we modify the `greet` method as follows.

 .. code-block:: python